In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the pork and apple pan sauce

-Add the onion to the pan, season with salt and pepper, and cook over medium-high heat.
-Scrape up any browned bits from the bottom of the pan, until the onion starts to soften, 2 to 3 minutes.
+Add the onion to the pan, season with salt and pepper, and cook over medium-high heat, scraping up any browned bits from the bottom of the pan, until the onion starts to soften, 2 to 3 minutes.
 Stir in the apple and cook until starting to soften, 1 to 2 minutes.
-Add the pork, any accumulated juices, and the vegetable broth.
-Bring to a boil, then reduce to a simmer and cook, stirring occasionally, until the pork is faintly pink within and the sauce has thickened, 3 to 4 minutes.
+Add the vegetable broth, pork, and any accumulated juices and bring to a boil, then reduce to a simmer.
+Cook, stirring occasionally, until the pork is faintly pink within and the sauce has thickened, 3 to 4 minutes.
 Remove from the heat and season to taste with salt and pepper.

 - Cover the sweet potato with water in a sauce pot.